Cognigy/Documentation/docs/ai/empower/agentic-ai/overview.md

 - **Collaborative AI**.
 Works seamlessly with other AI Agents and humans to deliver efficient and accurate solutions.
 - **Hyper-Personalization**.
 Built-in memory enables context-aware interactions, creating uniquely tailored experiences for each customer.

-To manage a new generation of AI Agents, Cognigy.AI introduces the AI Agent Management interface, where you can create, edit, and delete AI Agents.

 ## Prerequisites

 Before using the Agentic AI feature, you need: